What Does a Piano Cost?

 Price ranges vary according to design and detail but often exceed $1m.

 Unlike many stringed instruments (violins and cellos), pianos do not get better with age.
 The piano is a percussive instrument subject to tens of thousands of pounds of string pressure.
 A piano is made predominantly of wood, which is subject to expansion and contraction with seasonal or climatic changes.
 A piano’s value comes from its musical quality, not its age.

-Design, craftsmanship and materials used will determine the useful life of a given piano.
-Typically only Handmade pianos have significant value as used instruments, but condition and musical quality are the paramount determining factors for value of a used piano.
+Design, craftsmanship, and materials used will determine the useful life of a given piano.
+Typically only Handmade pianos have significant value as used instruments, but condition and musical quality are the paramount determining factors for the value of a used piano.

 Of course there are many variables of a used piano; age, condition, usage/wear, replaced components etc.